aigyptios/grossr/README.md

 The app has the following routes:

-- `/cases/` to view the case list (the app defaults to this route if none other matches)
+- `/cases/` to view the case list (the app defaults to this route if no other route matches)
 - `/cases/create` to create a case
 - `/case/:id` to view a already created case
 - `case/:id/edit` to edit a case